 For newly constructed homes that have never been occupied, the Report and the Score may be produced based on design documents prior to the construction through a “Pre-construction Assessment”.
 High Performance Homes for sale may be granted a waiver upon application to the Portland Bureau of Planning and Sustainability Director.
 A “High Performance Home” is one built to exceed the requirements of the Oregon Building Energy Codes Program.
 (See, https://www.energycodes.gov/adoption/states/oregon.)

 Is the City proposing any exemptions, waivers or deferrals to the policy?

 Yes.
 They include: (a) Publicly noticed distressed housing sales, such as foreclosure or trustee sales, deeds in lieu and short sales; (b) Property tax foreclosure sales; (c) Sales of distressed properties by court-appointed receivers; (d) Sales where a senior mortgage is subject to a notice of default; (e) The property is deemed uninhabitable due to casualty; (f) The property has been condemned by a government entity; and (g) If compliance would pose a financial hardship for the seller.
-See the Exemptions, Waivers and Deferrals for more details.
+To apply for an exemption, go to https://www.portlandoregon.gov/bps/75267.

 When should the assessment be conducted?

 Prior to a home being “listed publicly for sale”.
 However, this phrase is defined to include the use of printed advertising, internet postings, or publicly displayed signs, including, but not limited to, Regional Multiple Listing Service (RMLS™), Redfin, Zillow, Trulia and other third-party listing services.
 All such public listings are required to disclose the Report and Score.
 The Program will apply to For-Sale-By- Owner (“FSBO”) properties, including those listed with a brokerage but not officially appearing on the local MLS.